Carl Jung: Psychological types

-Jung was one of the first to define introversion and extraversion in a psychological context.
-In Jung's Psychological Types, he theorizes that each person falls into one of two categories: the introvert or the extravert.
-Jung compares these two psychological types to ancient archetypes, Apollo and Dionysus.
+In Psychological Types, Jung defined the primary attitudinal types (introvert and extrovert), comparing them to the ancient archetypes: Apollo and Dionysus.
 The introvert is likened to Apollo, who shines a light on understanding.
 The introvert is focused on the internal world of reflection, dreaming, and vision.
 Thoughtful and insightful, the introvert can sometimes be uninterested in joining the activities of others.
-The extravert is associated with Dionysus, interested in joining the activities of the world.
+The introvert's libido flows inwards towards subjective factors and is influenced by 'inner necessity'.
+By contrast, the extravert is associated with Dionysus, interested in joining the activities of the world.
 The extravert is focused on the outside world of objects, sensory perception, and action.
 Energetic and lively, the extravert may lose their sense of self in the intoxication of Dionysian pursuits.
+For the extravert, the libido flows outwards, and the person has an interest, relationship and dependence on events, people and things.

-Jungian introversion and extraversion is quite different from the modern idea of introversion and extraversion.
-Modern theories often stay true to behaviourist means of describing such a trait (sociability, talkativeness, assertiveness, etc.), whereas Jungian introversion and extraversion are expressed as a perspective: introverts interpret the world subjectively, whereas extraverts interpret the world objectively.
+Jung's concepts of introversion and extraversion differ fundamentally from their common usage in modern trait psychology.
+While contemporary models, such as the Big Five or psychometric adaptations such as Hans Eysenck's PEN model, often define these terms through social behavioural traits (such as shyness, gregariousness, sociability and impulsivity), Jung defined them as 'directional orientations of libido.'
+Modern theories often stay true to behaviourist means of describing such a trait (sociability, talkativeness, assertiveness etc.), whereas Jungian introversion and extraversion are expressed as a perspective: introverts interpret the world subjectively, whereas extraverts interpret the world objectively.

+Jung also posited different functions of consciousness: two perceiving/non-rational functions: sensation and intuition; and two judging/rational functions: thinking and feeling.
+These are modified (or combined with) the two main attitudinal types (introversion and extroversion) to produce eight distinct psychological types: extraverted sensing, introverted sensing, extraverted intuiting, introverted intuiting, extraverted thinking, Introverted thinking, extraverted feeling, and introverted feeling.
+Whilst Jung posits these different types, he argues that it is rare that a person is an absolutely 'pure' type, and more likely a person has a main function, but also has a secondary function which blurs the picture.
+The secondary type is known as the 'inferior type' and is often associated with the shadow.

+Although it is not acknowledged in Psychological Types, it is likely that Jung's theory of psychological types was influenced by Alfred Binet's distinction between two intellectual attitudes: 'introspection' and 'externospection'.